 We were really pleased to be asked to write an article for the publication Tomorrow's Care recently.
-You can see the article on the original digital magazine linked below - we've also included the text here.
+You can see the article on the original digital magazine linked below.

 It's Time to Care

 Jonathan Knight, Founder of Perfect Ward, explores how new technologies enable care staff to free up more time to ensure they provide a higher quality of care to their residents.